What is depression?

 In general, it has to do with the number of symptoms experienced and the length of time someone experiences them.

-While everyone is different, the guidelines for clinical depression are when someone experiences three or more of the below for a period of more than two weeks.
+While every person is different, the guidelines for clinical depression are when someone experiences three or more of the below for a period of more than two weeks.

 Signs of depression